riteshvg/tlp/content/posts/02-02-2025 AEP Web SDK Basics - Part 1.md

 - Schema
 - XDM vs Data Object

 That is all for this blog post.
-Leave me a line on ritesh@thelearningproject.in to share some JavaScript basics that you might be interested in sharing.
+Leave me a line on ritesh@thelearningproject.in to share some AEP Web SDK basics that you might be interested in sharing.